Best Gaming Monitor 2026: 4K OLED, 240Hz, and Ultrawide Picks

 The Quick Answer

-After testing 25+ gaming monitors, the ASUS ROG Swift PG27AQDM is our top pick for 4K gaming.
-It's a 27-inch 4K OLED running at 240Hz with stunning image quality, instant response times, and excellent HDR.
-It's expensive at around $900, but it's the best gaming monitor we've ever used.
+After researching 25+ gaming monitors against manufacturer specs, professional reviews, and verified owner reviews, the ASUS ROG Swift PG27AQDM is our top pick for OLED gaming.
+It's a 27-inch 1440p OLED running at 240Hz with stunning image quality, instant response times, and excellent HDR.
+It's premium at around $739, but professional reviews and owners rank it among the best gaming monitors available.

-For budget builds, the LG UltraGear 27GR95QE offers excellent 1440p OLED performance.
-And for ultrawide immersion, the Samsung Odyssey G9 G95SC remains the king at 49 inches of curved gaming real estate.
+For value builds, the LG UltraGear 27GS93QE offers excellent 1440p OLED performance.
+And for ultrawide immersion, the Samsung Odyssey OLED G9 (G95SD) remains the king at 49 inches of curved gaming real estate.

 Affiliate Disclosure: We may earn a commission when you purchase through links on this page.
 This doesn't affect our recommendations.